When money gets tight and the bills pile up, you need to act quickly, before your finances spiral out of control.

-Some of the one-star reviews say that Americor told them to stop paying their bills during the negotiation process, which is a common debt settlement strategy that will hurt your credit score for up to seven years.
+Some of those poor reviews say that Americor told them to stop paying their bills during the negotiation process, which is a common debt settlement strategy that will hurt your credit score for up to seven years.

-It’s important to heed this warning.
-If you’re particularly worried about your credit score, hiring a professional debt settlement company may not be the best option for you.
+Pro tip: It’s important to heed this warning.
+If you’re particularly worried about your credit score, hiring a professional debt settlement company may not be your best option.
 Learn more about how debt settlement can affect your credit score.

 For example, the following complaint is from a customer who encountered the credit issue:

 Americor has been reviewed more than 9,000 times on Trustpilot.
 The company’s rating there is 4.9 stars.
-Almost 90% of the reviewers gave the company 5 stars.
+Almost 90% of the reviewers gave the company five stars.

 The Bottom Line

 If you’re only going by professional evaluation, Americor seems nearly perfect.
-If you’re looking for details about how the company operates, however, they may have some issues.
-Before you commit, make sure you’re fully aware of exactly how debt settlement works and recognize that it could impact your credit score until your debt is paid off.
+However, if you’re looking for details about how the company operates, they may have some issues.
+Before committing, make sure you’re fully aware of how debt settlement works and recognize that it could impact your credit score until your debt is paid off.